-It's a girl for Leon Lai, who is Hong Kong pop's latest 'Heavenly Father-in-law': Reports
+It's a girl for Heavenly King Leon Lai: Reports

 Lai is the last of the four Heavenly Kings to become a father.
 Aaron Kwok welcomed a daughter in September.
 Andy Lau's daughter is five years old.
 Jacky Cheung's two daughters are 12 and 16.

-Seeing that all the four stars are raising princesses, Hong Kong newspapers have dubbed them the "Four Heavenly Fathers-in-law".
+Seeing that all the four stars are raising princesses, Hong Kong newspapers have dubbed them the "Four Fathers of Brides".